publisha/publisha.github.io/Research/papers/iterativepublishing.md

 Software engineers have used version control for a long time, so we should look at a few examples of how this works.
 The point is though, that these systems are wrapped-up with a `working in teams` model.
 Version Control systems for coding solve a problem, that individual writers don't have.
 Having said that, it is incredibly useful for *this* author to be able *roll-back* to a previous version of a text.
 It should also be said that most publishing will involve more that the author.
 There are the copy-editors and proof readers.

 We can see how the version control model works from the diagram illustrated here.
 When a new writing session is started, a new branch is created.
-Then when this version is ready a *pull request* is made asking effectively `can I merge my version with your`, then, after discussion with the team, this is agreed and the merge happens.
+Then when this version is ready a *pull request* is made asking effectively `can I merge my version with yours`, then, after a possible discussion with the team, this is agreed and the merge happens.

 Images here show what this looks like with a version control system like GitHub.